upuldi/docker-compose/README.md

     *   **Image:** lscr.io/linuxserver/code-server

     *   **Purpose:** Runs VS Code in your browser, allowing you to access a full development environment from any device.

+### Optional/Disabled Services

+The docker-compose.yaml file includes several commented-out services that you can enable if needed.
+Their purposes are:

+*   **portainer**: A Docker management UI for easily managing your containers, images, volumes, and networks.

+*   **bazarr**: Companion application to Sonarr and Radarr that manages and downloads subtitles.

+*   **posterr**: (Purpose unclear from name, likely related to media metadata or social posting.)

+*   **gaps**: Finds missing movies in Plex libraries.

+*   **mysql**: A relational database server, an alternative to PostgreSQL.

+*   **firefox (jlesage/firefox)**: A desktop Firefox browser accessible via a web interface (VNC).

+*   **neko (Chromium/Firefox)**: A tool for self-hosting a browser with shared control, useful for remote presentations or collaborative browsing.

+*   **nextcloud-app**: A self-hosted file sync and share solution, like a personal Dropbox.

+*   **onlyoffice-documentserver**: A powerful online office suite for collaborative document editing, often integrated with Nextcloud.

+*   **onlyoffice-rabbitmq**: A message broker used by OnlyOffice.

+*   **ytdl\_material**: A web UI for youtube-dl (or yt-dlp), allowing you to download videos from various platforms.

+*   **ytdl-mongo-db**: The MongoDB backend for ytdl\_material.

+*   **gitlab**: A complete DevOps platform, including Git repository management, CI/CD, and more.

+*   **jenkins**: An open-source automation server for building, testing, and deploying software.

+*   **monica**: A personal relationship management (PRM) system to keep track of your interactions with friends and family.

+*   **babybuddy**: A web application to help parents track their baby's activities (feedings, diaper changes, sleep, etc.).

+*   **photoprism**: An AI-powered app for browsing, organizing, and sharing your photo collection.

+*   **webui (for Deepseek/Ollama)**: A web user interface for interacting with large language models (LLMs) served by Ollama.

+*   **ollama**: Runs large language models locally on your machine.

+To enable any of these, simply uncomment their respective sections in the docker-compose.yaml file and ensure all necessary environment variables are set in your .env file.